 The 4½-year PGA Golf Management Program leads to a BBA with a major in Marketing and a specialization in Golf Management.
 Our program prepares graduates for careers as PGA members at various golf facilities and golf industry positions.

 Along with the course work, students complete 16 months of co-op (internship) under the supervision of PGA Class A Professionals at different golf facilities which include golf courses, PGA or LPGA Headquarters, PGA section offices, and other employment opportunities within the golf industry.

-In addition to course work and co-op experiences, students will complete the PGA’s entire PGM Educational Program (Levels 1-3) while attending NMSU.
+In addition to course work and co-op experiences, students will complete the PGA’s entire Professional Golf Management Educational Program (Levels 1-3) while attending NMSU.
 Students will also complete the PGA’s Playing Ability Test (PAT) while enrolled at NMSU.

 - See the Degree Plan/Sample Schedule.

 - NMSU’s course catalogs contain current/previous searchable data, along with specific College of Business degree information.